kusamanetwork/userguide/docs/try/validate.md

 ## Get token

-To continue the following steps, you are required to get some KSMA tokens for the `stash` and `controller` accounts in order to submit transactions and use these KSMA as stake.
+To continue the following steps, you are required to get some KSM tokens for the `stash` and `controller` accounts in order to submit transactions and use these KSM as stake.

-The `stash` and `controller` accounts should have at least 150 milliKSMA to cover the existential deposit and transaction fees.
-You can use the "send" functionality from the Accounts tab ( https://polkadot.js.org/apps/#/accounts ) of the Explorer to move the appropriate number of KSMA to each account.
-It is recommended to keep the majority of your KSMA in the `stash` account, and only a small amount of KSMA in the `controller` account for necessary actions.
+The `stash` and `controller` accounts should have at least 150 milliKSM to cover the existential deposit and transaction fees.
+You can use the "send" functionality from the Accounts tab ( https://polkadot.js.org/apps/#/accounts ) of the Explorer to move the appropriate number of KSM to each account.
+It is recommended to keep the majority of your KSM in the `stash` account, and only a small amount of KSM in the `controller` account for necessary actions.

-The `session` account doesn't need any KSMA in order to function.
+The `session` account doesn't need any KSM in order to function.

-You can take a look at the [claiming KSMA user guide](https://kusamanetwork.github.io/KSMA-dapp/) if you  participated in the DOT token sale in 2017.
-You may also use the [Kusama Faucet](https://faucet.kusama.network) to obtain more KSMA later.
+You can take a look at the [claiming KSM user guide](https://kusamanetwork.github.io/KSMA-dapp/) if you  participated in the DOT token sale in 2017.
+You may also use the [Kusama Faucet](https://faucet.kusama.network) to obtain more KSM later.

-## Bond KSMA
+## Bond KSM

 It is now time to setup our validator.
 We will do the following:
-- Bond the KSMA of the `stash` account.
-These KSMA will be put at stake for the security of the network and can be slashed.
+- Bond the KSM of the `stash` account.
+These KSM will be put at stake for the security of the network and can be slashed.
 - Select the `controller`.
 This is the account that will decide when to start or stop validating.
 - Select the `session` account.
 This is the account whose seed will be used to run the node.